SUBMISSION GUIDELINES FOR AUTHORS

 - Submit up to 7 key words.

-- Accepted submissions should provide an author biography of up to 100 words.
+- All submissions should provide an author biography of up to 100 words.

 - Authors are responsible for securing permissions and paying the required fees for the use of any material previously published elsewhere.
 Copies of permission letters should be sent to the Pennsylvania State University Press with the author’s publication contract.